 Why This Recipe Works

-- These cupcakes are a fun way to enjoy the popular combination of chocolate and mint flavors.
-They are rich and indulgent with just the right amount of mint to balance it out.
+These cupcakes are a fun way to enjoy the popular combination of chocolate and mint flavors.
+They are rich and indulgent with just the right amount of mint to balance it out without being overpowering.

-- The recipe takes just around 30 minutes to make – even with homemade frosting!
+The recipe takes just around 30 minutes to make – even with the homemade frosting!
+The cupcakes are moist and fluffy and the ganache is rich and creamy – the perfect combination.

 Prep!